EBHS Science Courses:Full-Year Core Courses:

-- Physics Academic (1127): 6 credits.
+- Physics Accelerated (1127): 6 credits.
 Academic Physics provides a comprehensive study of the basic concepts of Physics.
 All topics involve applying math skills to critical-thinking and problem-solving activities using both algebra and trigonometry.
 It has both math and science prerequisites.

 - Physics Honors (1134): 7 credits.
 Honors Physics provides a rigorous mathematical study of physics to concepts found in an introductory, college-level, laboratory physics course.
 It includes extensive application of both algebra and trigonometry skills.
 It has both math and science prerequisites.
 Students can earn 8 credits from MCC.